Asim Arun: Police service

 In 2008, in Aligarh Arun initiated a professionally run police helpline 100 system.
 Highly acclaimed for its robust processes and assured response time, it introduced a new manner of functioning.
-He grew it in Gorakhpur and Agra while heading these police districts.
+He grew it in Hathras, Gorakhpur and Agra while heading these police districts.
 As Inspector General (Police Telecom), the same system but with better technology, was implemented in the Modern Police Control Rooms in Lucknow, Kanpur, Ghaziabad and, Prayagraj.